sm1lexops/aws-bootcamp-cruddur-2023/journal/week1.md

 Example of using DynamoDB local
 <https://github.com/100DaysOfCloud/challenge-dynamodb-local>

-> After All We Can Make Change while we Coding
+> After All We Can Make Change while we Coding, create table for DynamoDB and etc.

 ## Homework Challenges